-This commemorative publication explores the contribution made by Australian Peacekeepers throughout our military history.
+This publication explores the contribution made by Australian Peacekeepers throughout our military history.

 Australia's first peacekeepers deployed to the Netherlands East Indies (present day Indonesia) in 1947.
-They served as observers along a line between Dutch troops seeking to re-establish colonial control, and republicans fighting for independence after centuries of colonial rule and the brutal years of Japanese occupation.
+They served as observers along a line between Dutch troops seeking to re-establish colonial control and republicans fighting for independence after centuries of imperial rule and the brutal years of Japanese occupation.

 Peacekeepers traditionally serve in countries destroyed by war.
 Among their many duties they treat casualties, help with or make possible the delivery of humanitarian aid, stand between hostile armies and report on ceasefire violations.
 They have overseen elections – sometimes in the most dangerous of circumstances – cleared and taught locals how to clear landmines, and provided medical, communications and movement control teams.
 Seven Australians have commanded international peacekeeping operations.

 In Other People's Wars, historian Peter Londey described peacekeeping as 'an invention of the twentieth century'.
 One that, to quote him at length, is aimed at: